rodrihgh/rodrihgh.github.io/_pages/research.md

 ### Projects

-As a research assistant at the
+As a research associate at the
 [Fraunhofer Heinrich Hertz Institute](https://www.hhi.fraunhofer.de/), I am involved in several public and private research projects, including the following ones: